auth0/Auth0.swift/README.md

 #### Configure callback and logout URLs

-The callback and logout URLs are the URLs that Auth0 invokes to redirect back to your application.
+The callback and logout URLs are the URLs that Auth0 invokes to redirect back to your app.
 Auth0 invokes the callback URL after authenticating the user, and the logout URL after removing the session cookie.

 Since callback and logout URLs can be manipulated, you will need to add your URLs to the **Allowed Callback URLs** and **Allowed Logout URLs** fields in the settings page of your Auth0 application.
 This will enable Auth0 to recognize these URLs as valid.
-If the callback and logout URLs are not set, users will be unable to log in and out of the application and will get an error.
+If the callback and logout URLs are not set, users will be unable to log in and out of the app and will get an error.

-Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and add the corresponding URL to **Allowed Callback URLs** and **Allowed Logout URLs**, according to the platform of your application.
+Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and add the corresponding URL to **Allowed Callback URLs** and **Allowed Logout URLs**, according to the platform of your app.
 If you are using a [custom domain](https://auth0.com/docs/brand-and-customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with the value of your custom domain instead of the value from the settings page.

 ##### iOS